FASHION ON EARTH

 GARMENT EXHIBITION

-We’re exhibiting 12 featured pieces from a range of designers and makers seeking to create an alternative fashion system.
-Each piece will showcase the beauty of natural fibres, dyes and the joy of upcycling, demonstrating how fashion can place the health of the planet at its centre.
+We exhibited 12 featured pieces from a range of designers and makers seeking to create an alternative fashion system.
+Each piece showcased the beauty of natural fibres, dyes and the joy of upcycling, demonstrating how fashion can place the health of the planet at its centre.

 Studio Kuhu

-A naturally dyed bamboo “silk” kimono and an uncycled linen dress dyed and hand painted.
+A naturally dyed bamboo “silk” kimono and an upcycled linen dress dyed and hand painted and a naturally dyed and upcycled linen dress.

 Worn to Threads

-Jacket and a pair of matching trousers of reclaimed textiles.
+Jacket and a pair of matching trousers of reclaimed reclaimed patchwork quilts, second hand offcuts and notions made from natural products.

 Sophie Bowen